Psykotikism/Mutant_Tanks/INFORMATION.md

 		// The Mutant Tank gains health from other nearby infected and sets survivors to temporary health who will die when they reach 0 HP.
 		// "Ability Enabled" - Any nearby infected can give the Mutant Tank some health.
 		// - "Heal Absorb Range"
+		// - "Heal Glow"
 		// - "Heal Interval"
+		// - "Health From Commons"
+		// - "Health From Specials"
+		// - "Health From Tanks"
 		// "Ability Enabled" - When a survivor is within range of the Mutant Tank, the survivor is set to temporary health and will die when they reach 0 HP.
 		// - "Heal Range"
 		// - "Heal Range Chance"